karansingh1710/karansingh1710/README.md

 <!--
 - 🔭 I’m currently working on my self projects to get hands on experience on tech.
-- 🌱 I’m currently learning Python, Java, Spring-Boot
+- 🌱 I’m currently learning Salesforce Technology, Python, Java, Spring-Boot
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...